Omicron and new restrictions raise prospect of Bank holding rates once more

 Having taken financial markets by surprise when it kept rates unchanged in November, the Bank had been widely expected to press the button on a rise from 0.1% to 0.25% this month to rein in soaring inflation.

-But many economists and investors believe the recent emergence of the new variant and the Government’s move to impose Plan B restrictions in response has increased the likelihood that the Bank will once more wait and see before taking action.
+But many economists and investors believe the recent emergence of the variant and the Government’s move to impose new restrictions in response has increased the likelihood that the Bank will once more wait and see before taking action.

-Economic growth could be impacted, albeit not on the scale seen in full-scale lockdowns, while there are fears that more restrictions may be necessary if the variant proves more dangerous.
+Economic growth could be impacted, albeit not on the scale seen in full-scale lockdowns, while there are fears that further restrictions may be necessary if the variant proves more dangerous.

+Figures last week showed growth is already slowing sharply, to 0.1% in October down from 0.6% in September, even before the impact of Omicron.

 “If Omicron’s economic impact were to prove more significant than expected, an interest rate rise in December’s meeting might have to be quickly reversed.